Most remarkably innovative startups begin as a bad idea. A bad idea that a couple of people bat around, collaborate...

 Reporting structures are created, roles and responsibilities are developed.
 Duties and job descriptions are assigned.
 Slowly and quite organically, that innovative, collaborative and adaptive team morphs into a structured institution.

 In their efforts to solve the problem of communication and coordination, however, these innovative startups unwittingly create another problem -- loss of agility and creativity.
-Thinking about how to sustain innovation gets short shrift.
+Thinking seriously about sustaining innovation gets short shrift.
 Is this the unavoidable future for any group that grows?

-Traditional models for structuring an organization addressed different problems from many of the problems businesses face today.
-Traditional organizational structures were designed to reduce or eliminate variation.
+Traditional organizational models for structuring a company addressed different problems from many of the problems businesses face today.
+Traditional organizational models were designed to reduce or eliminate variation.
 They were designed for control and conformity, not for sustaining innovation.
 Henry Ford didn't want his line workers innovating a new transmission design on the shop floor.
 He wanted them to build more cars, faster.
 The delivery mode of the day created large batches of uniform products quickly.

 No one should be surprised that when these traditional organizational models are applied today, the organization becomes uniform -- and less innovative.

-That's OK; I am in the business of creating innovative organizational structures.
+That's OK; I am in the business of creating innovative organizational models.

 There has existed for some time a different model for organizing large numbers of people to achieve a goal -- a radically different model that allows for freedom and innovation.
 This is the design of social and political movements.